Connect with others who understand.

 Should You Be Worried if Your Toes Are Blue or Purple?

-You should, however, keep track of how often this symptom occurs and how long it usually lasts so your care team can check for other health conditions.
+You should, however, keep track of how often this symptom occurs and how long it usually lasts so your health care team can check for other health conditions.

 When Should You Seek Medical Care?